 Then those who don’t want to work from home have the opportunity to go back.

 This could open the door for more flexibility.
 That’s as long as employers are willing to offer it.
+And another tip that I always give is to utilise a great and very much flexible employee benefits platform like FlexGenius, as you can then tailor the benefits to each employee which works much better.

 What do you think about working from home?
 Would you like it to stick around?
 Share your thoughts in the comments below.